-- 5.3 All ECMs should undertake periodic audits of the application of the CSM RA as part of their maintenance system as referred to in regulation 18A of ROGS. - 5.4 As part of their annual maintenance report to the certification body, ECMs responsible for freight wagons must include a summary of experience in applying the CSM process. - 5.5 ECMs responsible for vehicles that are not freight wagons must also share their experience with the Agency, which will coordinate the sharing of this information with NSAs.
+- 5.3 All ECMs should undertake periodic audits of the application of the CSM REA as part of their maintenance system as referred to in regulation 18A of ROGS. - 5.4 As part of their annual maintenance report to the certification body, ECMs responsible for freight wagons must include a summary of experience in applying the CSM process.